How are the kids?

 But here’s another thing, they’re afraid too.

-Their deepest fear is they aren't enough, they're too different, they don't belong, and they will be alone.
+Their deepest fear is that they aren’t enough, they’re too different, they don’t belong, and they will be alone.

 And our fear and anxiety for them reinforce that belief.

 They don’t need you to fix them.
 They need you to believe in them.

 They are looking to you for the message that they are okay.

 They are looking to you to believe that they do have what it takes.

 They are looking to you to believe that it’s okay to fail, it’s necessary, it’s part of the process, and nothing has gone wrong.